 Cash and cash equivalents comprise cash balances and call deposits with original maturities of three months or less.
-Bank overdrafts that are repayable on demand and form an integral part of the Company's cash management are included as a cash flows vi (ii) Non-derivative financial liabilities The Company has the following nonderivative financial liabilities: long term bank borrowings, due to related parties and trade and other payables.
+Bank overdrafts that are repayable on demand and form an integral part of the Company's cash management are included as a component of cash and cash equivalents for the purpose of the statement of cash flows.

+vi (ii) Non-derivative financial liabilities

+The Company has the following non-derivative financial liabilities: long term bank borrowings, due to related parties and trade and other payables.